 Wanette’s research field is linguistics.
 More specifically, her recent dissertation studied the development of referent cohesion in young bimodal bilinguals signed narratives.
 She compares the linguistic patterns of young Codas and their Deaf native-signing peers, and heritage speakers of minority languages.
 Wanette received her Phd from Gallaudet University and is currently teaching in the Department of Linguistics at California State University Long Beach.
 Looking for more of what Wanette’s written?
 Take a look here Google scholar.

 Jeffery is a linguist with research interests in bimodal bilingual language acquisition, heritage signers, ASL as a second sign language, and Chinese Sign Language.
 His dissertation work was on the acquisition of early word orders by bimodal bilinguals.
 He received his Phd from Gallaudet University and is currently extremely busy being a dad, running, writing, and working as a freelance interpreter in Washington, D.C.
-You can find more of Jeffery’s articles here.
+Check out his google scholar page, here.

 Deanna studies Developmental Psychology, focusing on language development and the neurobiology of language.
 Her goal is to understand how all children learn language and contribute to language creation and change by looking at unique cases of language creation and structure available in varying sign language contexts and their associated neurocognitive effects.
 She received her Master’s degree from the University of Connecticut, where she is currently continuing on to pursue her PhD.
 To read more about Deanna’s work, click here.